azidoazideazide/COMP3330-Project/dummy_backend/README.md

 ```
 3 open a new command line tab, enter virtual environment
 ```
+For windows users
+PowerShell as Administrator
+Enter command: Set-ExecutionPolicy RemoteSigned
+Then run .\env\Scripts\Activate

+For MAC users
 source env/bin/activate
 ```
 4 install dependencies for FastAPI